apache/flink/docs/dev/batch/hadoop_compatibility.md

 </dependency>
 {% endhighlight %}

-If you want to run your Flink application locally (from your IDE), you also need to add a `hadoop-client` dependency such as:
+If you want to run your Flink application locally (e.g. from your IDE), you also need to add a `hadoop-client` dependency such as:

 {% highlight xml %}